How to Can Homemade Chili

 Ladle hot mixture into sterilized canning jars, leaving 1 inch head space.
 Wipe rims of jars with a clean dish towel and place lids and rings on jars.

-Process jars in pressure canner at 11 pounds pressure for 75 minutes for pints and 90 minutes for quarts.
-After pressure has been released from the pressure canner, remove the jars from canner and let them cool on a kitchen towel on the counter until lids seal (if they didn't already seal in the canner).
+Process jars in pressure canner* at 11 pounds pressure for 75 minutes for pints and 90 minutes for quarts, then remove the jars from the canner and let cool until lids seal.

 Yield: 6 quarts or 12 pints